MCP server integration

 -

-Connect to ThoughtSpot instance and complete authentication.
+When prompted to connect your ThoughtSpot instance, add the URL of your application instance and complete authentication.

 -